A new magnitude--redshift relation based on Type Ia supernovae: Methods

 Let $\mathbf{v}$ be the vector with the $n_p$ free parameters of $m(z)$.
 The posterior probability of $m(z)$ is $P \propto p(\mathbf{v})\mathcal{L}$, where $p(\mathbf{v})$ is the prior and $\mathcal{L}=e^{-\chi^2/2}$.
 Following \citet{2011ApJS..192....1C},

 where $\Delta \mathbf{m}$ is the vector of residuals, whose $i$-th component is

-We assume uninformative priors, in which case the parameter vector $\mathbf{v}_\mathrm{best}$ that maximizes $P$ is obtained by minimizing $\chi^2$.
+We assume uninformative priors; in this case, the best-fit parameter vector $\mathbf{v}_\mathrm{best}$ that maximizes $P$ is obtained by minimizing $\chi^2$.

-To calculate parameter uncertainties, we use \textsc{emcee} \citep{2013PASP..125..306F}, which samples $P$ using a Markov Chain Monte Carlo process.
+To calculate uncertainties, we use \textsc{emcee} \citep{2013PASP..125..306F}, which samples $P$ using a Markov Chain Monte Carlo (MCMC) process.
 First, we define the priors as flat distributions: $\mathcal{M}\in(23, 25)$, $\Omega_M\in(0, 1)$, $\Omega_\Lambda\in(0, 1)$, $w\in(-2,0)$, $q_0\in(-2, 1)$, and $\hat{j_0}\in(-4, 7)$.
 These priors are wide enough to consider them as uninformative.
-Next, we initialize $10n_p$ walkers in a tiny Gaussian ball around $\mathbf{v}_\mathrm{best}$ and run $10^5$ steps.
-Then, given an autocorrelation time ($\tau$) provided by \textsc{emcee}, we discard the initial $3\tau$ steps as burn-in and thin by $\tau/2$.
+Next, we initialize $10n_p$ walkers in a tiny Gaussian ball around $\mathbf{v}_\mathrm{best}$ and run $10^5$ steps ($10^6$ for the flat $w$CDM model).
+Then, given an integrated autocorrelation time ($\tau$) provided by \textsc{emcee}, we discard the initial $3\tau$ steps as burn-in and thin by $\tau/2$.
+With this configuration, we obtain for all parameters a \citet{1992StaSc...7..457G} statistic of $\hat{R} \approx 1.0$, indicating convergence of the MCMC chains, and an effective sample size $n_\text{eff}>2000$ ($n_\text{eff}>400$ for the flat $w$CDM model).
 Finally, for each parameter, we adopt the 68.27\% confidence interval of its marginalized distribution as the $1\sigma$ uncertainty.